rogerallen/rogosynth/README.md

 SDL2 audio synthesis.

 Initially based on https://github.com/lundstroem/synth-samples-sdl2 example number 3.
 Just a simple implementation, wanted to see how it could work.

+Eventually, I wanted more features and grabbed some audio code for filtering, compression, etc. from https://github.com/velipso/sndfilter (Thanks, Sean!)

 ## Building